 Transaction fees are another cost associated with transactions.
 Depending on the number of sales or refunds processed, the total monthly fee for transactions can vary drastically.
 Higher volume merchants are going to want to negotiate these fees lower more than merchants with lower-volume businesses.
 Payment authorizations, batches, and refunds are viewed as transactions and assessed the agreed-upon fee.

 Merchant accounts will almost always have a monthly fee billed to the merchant.
 Most payment processors will have a standard fee while some other merchant services companies will waive this fee.
 Payment processors that waive this fee will generally recoup the lost revenue through higher discount or transaction fees.

-Similar to the merchant account, the payment gateway will also have additional fees.
+Similar to merchant accounts, the payment gateway will also have additional fees.
 In some cases, the payment processor will wrap the merchant account and gateway together.
 Most payment gateways will charge merchants a monthly fee and a transaction fee.
-Unlike the merchant account, payment gateway fees are usually set in stone and merchants are unable to negotiate these fees.
+Unlike merchant accounts, payment gateway fees are usually set in stone and merchants are unable to negotiate these fees.

 What are Chargebacks in the Travel Industry